My learning about network policies

 ingress: # Block all the traffic

 That’s it guys!
-Thank you for reading my blog, I hope the tips shared can help you to understand network policies.
+Thank you for reading my blog, I hope the tips shared here can help you to understand network policies.